codefresh-io/docs.codefresh.io/_docs/docker-registries/cfcr-deprecation.md

 ### Summary of actions and results of migration phase C

-Here is a summary of customer actions at the end of 1st May 2020
+Here is a summary of customer actions at the end of 15th July 2020

 * Monitor your pipelines and make sure that they push to the external registry only
 * Double-check your clusters and make sure that they pull from an external registry
 * Check that caching works in your pipelines as well as Hybrid environments by making sure that the external Docker registry has enough capacity.

-## Complete removal of the Codefresh private registry on 1st May 2020
+## Complete removal of the Codefresh private registry on 15th July 2020

-The private Docker registry will be removed from service on 1st May 2020
+The private Docker registry will be removed from service on 15th July 2020

 * Pipelines that still pull from it will stop working
 * Kubernetes clusters that will pull from it will have failed deployments